 1. Concrete Seawalls

 Concrete seawalls are used in areas where frequent and heavy waves often impact the shoreline.
 These are constructed using large blocks on concrete that are poured in place.
-These walls are typically anchored deep into the soil either via digging a deep foundation or using piles that are sunk into the soil until they reach the bedrock.
+Concrete seawall repair starts with building walls that are typically anchored deep into the soil either via digging a deep foundation or using piles that are sunk into the soil until they reach the bedrock.

 2. Large Cobbles/Boulder Seawalls

 Large cobble and boulder seawalls look similar to the decorative rock walls you might see inland.
 These are extremely aesthetically pleasing.
 They are built using large rocks and boulders that are held together with mortar.
 Large cobble and boulder seawalls are great for properties that see light to moderate wave action.